LucasNgWeiJie/books-api/README.md

-# Simple webapp to test out book api##
+# Simple webapp to test out api calls

-If you dont have a package.json file beforehand, use npm init -y
+# If you dont have a package.json file beforehand, use

-then,
+npm init -y

 npm install express